mitchhentges/cdt406-dependency-resolver/README.md

 So, there's two different fields: `operator`, and `inputs`.
 `operator` always has either the value `and` or `or`.
-`inputs` always has a non-empty array of more Operators and/or test IDs.
+`inputs` always has a non-empty array of Operators and/or test IDs.

 ## Output Example

-From the following tests and results:
+From the following test execution results, the produced dependency information `JSON` is below:

 Test ID            |Execution 1|Execution 2|Execution 3|Execution 4|Execution 5
  ----------------- | --------- | --------- | --------- | --------- | ---------